 Gordon MacLeod is a Scottish author and playwright who was brought up on the Isle of Arran.
 He now lives in Merseyside with his wife Tanya.

-He has written five novels and has just released a new book of five dramatic works for Stage, Radio and Screen.
-These scripts have just been released under the title, 'Arran Dramas', and are available from the Amazon bookstore.
-This can be accessed by clicking the link below:
+He has written five novels and a book of five dramatic works for Stage, Radio and Screen.
+These scripts were released in 2017 under the title, 'Arran Dramas', and are available from the Amazon bookstore by clicking the link below:

 His first novel, 'Silicon Glen', written in 1996 was published by Tartan Moon publishers in July 2009.